 2. Serve the Same Types of Foods at Meals and Snacks

-One of the reasons that kids get super excited about snack time, and not meal time, is that “snack” food tends to be more fun than “regular” food.
-One simple way to reset the balance if the kids happily eat their snacks but protest at dinner is to serve all food at all meals.
+One of the reasons that kids get super excited about snack time, and not meal time, is that “snack” food tend to be more fun than “regular” food and more predictable in flavor and texture One simple way to reset the balance if the kids happily eat their snacks but protest at dinner is to serve all food at all meals.
 Add some crackers to soup, serve some veggies with a yogurt pouch, have a snack bar with a smoothie for breakfast.

-This can help reduce the feeling that “snack foods” are saved for special times of the day.
+This can help reduce the feeling that “snack foods” are saved for special times of the day, which may help the kids realize that they will see these foods regularly…and relax enough to eat other foods too.

 3. Rethink “Healthy Snacks”

-Honestly, “healthy” doesn’t have an actual definition.
-The goal with snacks is to provide the kids with enough energy to fuel them until the next time to eat.
-What that means can vary from day to day.
+Honestly, “healthy” means something different to everyone so I try to use more specific language and get to the underlying worry whenever I hear a parent worried about kids snacks.
+To me, the goal with snacks is to provide the kids with enough energy to fuel them until the next time to eat.
+What that may require from a food standpoint can vary from day to day.
 Some days snacks maybe simple foods like cheese and fruit, others it might be a cookie with milk or a granola bar.

 4. Have Snacks at the Table